Sunday, August 25, 2013

 How to draw the ancient Roman pillars drawing lesson and worksheet.

-This printable on how to draw the ancient ruins are free to print.
-A worksheet will give the young artist confidence in drawing a classic scene that can be adapted to many themes.
+This worksheet will give the young artist confidence in drawing a classic scene that can be adapted to many themes.
 The nice thing is that since we are drawing ruins, things do not need to be perfect- in fact, if they are a little off, it is better.

 How to Draw Ancient Roman Pillars Worksheet.